-The HSBC Visa Platinum Credit Card can take care of all your daily expenses such as recurring bills, petrol, grocery and dining expenses.
+The HSBC Visa Platinum Credit Card can take care of all your daily expenses from your petrol spends to your grocery and dining expenses.
 It is an all-round cashback card and doesn’t require you to spend a lot each month to enjoy savings.
 There are many credit cards that promise to save us money on daily expenses, so how does the HSBC Visa Platinum Credit Card fare?
 Let’s review the card to find out.

 HSBC Visa Platinum Card Review: A Daily Necessities Card for Moderate Spenders